designsbyautumnwood/Rise-Remodeling-Co/replit.md

 ## Overview

 This is a modern, mobile-first website for Rise Remodeling Co., a Rock Hill, South Carolina-based remodeling contractor.
-The application is built as a single-page application (SPA) using React with TypeScript, featuring a lead generation contact form and SEO-optimized content structure.
+The application is built as a single-page application (SPA) using React with TypeScript, featuring a lead generation contact form, comprehensive SEO optimization, and advanced search engine visibility features.

 ## User Preferences